 Unfortunately, prescription drug mistakes are a major public safety problem in the United States.
 According to data provided by the Institute of Medicine (IOM), more than 1.5 million patients are harmed by preventable drug errors every year.
 While some medication errors are thankfully minor, many others have devastating, and even deadly, consequences.
 A prescription error is defined as, “any preventable event that may cause or lead to inappropriate medication use or patient harm while the medication is in the control of the health care professional, patient, or consumer.”

-At Tittle & Perlmuter, our Cleveland medical malpractice attorneys have the skills and legal knowledge needed to handle complex medication and prescription drug error claims.
+At Tittle & Perlmuter, our dedicated medical malpractice attorneys have the skills and legal knowledge needed to handle complex medication and prescription drug error claims.
 If you or a family member was injured by a medication-related mistake, please contact our law firm to speak with a Cleveland medication and prescription errors lawyer.

 Medication and prescription drug errors happen for many different reasons.
 In some cases, doctors write prescriptions for the wrong medicine, a medication that is contraindicated or just prescribe the incorrect dosage.
 In other cases, pharmacists fail to fill the prescription carefully.
 To protect the health and safety of patients, both doctors and pharmacists must take care to avoid serious errors.